 Who is my primary contact person?

-Dr. Craig Robertson is the Director of the Office of Professional and Interdisciplinary Studies degree program.
-He is responsible for assisting students interested in entering the program and he serves as the primary academic advisor for active BIS students.
-Ms. Hillary Coats is the Program Coordinator for the Office.
-She also assists students in the application process, students advising, and program outreach.
-Contact information for Dr. Robertson and Ms. Coats is provided on this and all other pages on this website.
+Dr. Craig Robertson is the Director of the Department of Interdisciplinary and Professional Studies.
+He is responsible for assisting students interested in pursuing the Bachelor of Interdisciplinary Studies (BIS) degree program and he serves as the primary academic advisor for BIS students.
+Contact information for Dr. Robertson is provided on this and all other pages on this website.

 Can I complete all credit hours on-line?